 The Graduate School requires that “every candidate for the PhD degree must present a dissertation that gives evidence of original and significant research.”

 - Each dissertation should contain at least three chapters.

 - At least one chapter should be single authored.
 A student can be exempted from this requirement by their dissertation committee, subject to the written approval of the Director of Graduate Studies.

 - Coauthored chapters with other students and faculty members are allowed, but at most one chapter can be coauthored with a faculty member.
-Each of student authors of a coauthored paper can include it in her/his dissertation.
+Each of the student authors of a coauthored paper can include it in her/his dissertation.

 When the student's dissertation is complete, he or she must pass a final oral examination on the dissertation and related topics.
 The student requests the appointment of a committee of examiners, at least four weeks in advance of the examination date.
-This "Final Exam Application" form is submitted to the Graduate School on-line using CAESAR.
+This "Final Exam Application" form is submitted to the Graduate School on-line using GSTS.

 Ordinarily, the examiners will be the members of the student's thesis committee.
 Rules on the composition of the committee are:

 - The committee must have three or more individuals.

 - At least two members of this committee, including the chair, must be members of the Northwestern University Graduate Faculty.